 So we created a complete application using Python Tkinter that will take inputs like below:

-Then when the user will fill the form and click on Generate Word button, it will create an experience certificate (word document) with the dynamic values provided by the user.
+Then, when the user fills the form and clicks on the Generate Word button, it will create an experience certificate (Word document) with the dynamic values provided by the user.

 The form looks like below: